TrannMinhHieu/space_shooting/README.md

 ![](/img/Terrain_state_machine.png)
 *Figure 5: Terrain state machine*

 Similar to asteroid, after the initialization state, the Terrain state machine remain in `TERRAIN UPDATE` state.
+With every *time tick*, the terrain moves from right to left in pace with the player's flight speed.
 The *Terrain generate* signal transit the state machine to `TERRAIN GENERATE` state.
 When the terrain crosses a terrain max length, it transits in to terrain end state and then to end state.<br>
 **Terrain task handler** to handle all event sent to terrain active object.

 ```